spurs v chelsea match reports

 Ref. : - Jack Taylor (Wolverhampton)

-14.11.1970 Two late goals won this in front of a 61,277 crowd at the Bridge.
+14.11.1970 Two late Spurs goals won this in front of a 61,277 crowd at the Bridge.
 Alan Mullery's pile-driver and a poacher's goal from Pearce - both in the last two minutes won it for Spurs, who hit the bar through Chivers in the dying seconds, on a sodden pitch.

 Teams :